Your dog’s intestinal tract is a fascinating place.

 Giving probiotic supplements isn’t the only way to get these beneficial bacteria into your dog.
 There are many foods that can provide the same benefits and save you a lot of money compared to supplements.

 Feed Probiotic Foods

-There are many easily available probiotics for dogs you can give to help maintain beneficial bacteria.
+There are many easily available probiotic foods you can give your dog to help maintain beneficial bacteria.
 These include various types of fermented foods.

 You can buy fermented veggies (like kimchi) or make them yourself following many recipes available online.

 Start out slowly and work up to 1 tsp a day for dogs up to 15 pounds, 2 tsp for dogs 16-30 pounds and increase 1 tsp for each additional 30 pounds.
 Add it to food or feed as a snack.

 (Would you like to know what vegetables are best for your dog?
 Click here )